MrFuFuFu/mrfufufu.github.io/_posts/2017-09-05-AutoLayout_for_a_Calculator.markdown

 #### Do some pre-work for Height Compact style

-First, I want to introduce some attributes for every view.
+Firstly, I want to introduce some attributes for every view.
 On the below **(Picture 1)**, there is a plus mark for `Background`.
 It means when `Height` is `Compact`, the background color we set it to green, `Height compact` means height's value less than width's value (Screen's orientation is horizontal).

 Then, we continue to our steps: